ozgur-ozer/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+Özgür is a Ph.D. candidate of science and technology policy studies at METU TEKPOL.
+His research interests include  science, technology and innovation policy, higher education policy, international research collaborations and networks, and scientometrics.